pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/1.png)

-### CONGRATULATION !! you are ready for the last part of this lab :
+### CONGRATULATION !! you are ready for the last part of this lab.

+Webex Team is a great integration that give to SecureX very efficients user interfaces.
+Learn more abour markdown formatting and webex team cards here [ TODO add link to the documentation ]

 ## Demo Part 3 - Add ip address into SecureX blocking feeds.